 Waking up to a cold sweat and nausea may be a symptom of flu.
-Nevertheless, it can also be a sign of an impending attack.
-Sweating emanates from the added effort of your heart pumping blood through blocked arteries.
+However, it can also be a sign of an impending heart attack.
+Sweating is caused by the added effort of your heart pumping blood through blocked arteries.

-Research shows that sweating is among the symptoms that make heart attack sufferers seek help.
-If you experience a cold sweat for no apparent reason, especially when accompanied by other symptoms such as chest pain and shortness of breath, reach out for immediate help.
+Research shows sweating is among the symptoms that make heart attack sufferers seek help.
+If you experience a cold sweat for no apparent reason, especially when accompanied by other symptoms such as chest pain or shortness of breath, reach out for help immediately.

 5. Discomfort in Other Parts of the Body

-While heart attacks vary from one person to the other, in most cases, you get warning signs hours, days, or weeks before an attack.
-You may experience chest discomfort, shortness of breath, cold sweat, and heart palpitations.
+While heart attacks vary, in most cases you get warning signs hours, days, or weeks before an attack.
+You may experience: